The last day to submit exam requests for the Spring 2023 semester - for all exams, including finals - is Monday, April 17.

-For each course the student would like to utilize their exam accommodations, they must meet with the professor privately to:
+For each course the student would like to utilize their exam accommodations, they must contact their professor privately to:

 Once a student has submitted their LOA a student and professor can:

-Students can submit an exam request form to ODS, and our office can assist in setting up the exam accommodations.
+- Students can submit an exam request form to ODS no later than 1 week prior to the exam, and our office can assist in setting up the exam accommodations.
 For those students submitting an exam request form, we email a confirmation to both the student and faculty approximately 1 week prior to the exam with information about what accommodations are needed.